jogetoss/like-dislike-element/README.md

 # Description

-This element allows multiple user to like or dislike form content during and after form submission.
+The Like/Dislike Element plugin allows multiple user to like or dislike form content.
 It saves the like or dislike record to another form while referencing the current form.
+It also allows like or dislike in datalist using the datalist column.

 # Getting Help